 *an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 Human beings have been creative beings for a really long time – long enough and consistently enough that it appears to be a totally natural impulse.
 To put the story in perspective, consider this fact: the earliest evidence of recognizable human art is forty thousand years old.
 The earliest evidence of human agriculture, by contrast is only ten thousand years old.
 Which means that somewhere in our collective evolutionary story, we decided it was way more important to make attractive, superfluous items than it was to learn how to regularly feed ourselves.

 Elizabeth Gilbert in Big Magic: Creative Living Beyond Fear

 Comments are welcome!

 Posted on July 10, 2019, in Art in general, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Big Magic: Creative Living Beyond Fear", agriculture, attractive, collective, consider, consistently, creative, decided, earliest, Elizabeth Gilbert, evidence, evolutionary, human, human beings, important, impulse, natural, ourselves, perspective, recognizable, regularly, Studio, superfluous.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 360.